guruvan/mazacoin.org/README.md

 ## Automated Builds

-You can find automated builds of this image in a few repos on dockerhub guruvan/mazacoin-org maza/maza-network
+This site is built by dockerhub, and the [MAZAnetwork jenkins cluster](https://jenkins.maza.network) You can find automated builds of this image in a few repos on dockerhub guruvan/mazacoin-org
+  Several tags are built by jenkins
+    - guruvan/mazacoin-org:dev
+    - guruvan/mazacoin-org:latest
+    - guruvan/mazacoin-org:{GIT_COMMIT}
+  Additional tags are built by dockerhub
+    - guruvan/mazacoin-org:develop
+maza/maza-network

 Multiple pipelines produce this site, and have individual tags.